-Section 8 of this bill establishes the criteria for evaluating the adequacy of the reserves of an association.
+Section 8 of this bill [establishes the criteria for evaluating the adequacy of the reserves of an association.] provides that an association located in a county whose population is 45,000 or less is not required to use a registered reserve study specialist to conduct the study of reserves of the association.
 (NRS 116.31152)

-Section 9 of this bill excludes the books, records and other papers [not ad egular meeting of of the association which are in the process of being developed and have not yet been placed on an agenda for final approval by the executive board from the material which the board must make available upon the written request of a unit's owner.
-(NRS 116.31175)
+[--Section 9 of this bill excludes the books, records and other papers of the association which are in the process of being developed and have not yet been placed on an agenda for final approval by the executive board from the material which the board must make available upon the written request of a unit's owner.
+(NIRS 116.21175)]

 Existing law provides that certain common-interest communities are prohibited from regulating motor vehicles on thoroughfares accepted by State or local governments for public use.
-(NRS 116.350) Section 10 of this bill permits an association to restrict parking on such thoroughfares if the parking prohibition was a condition for approval of the subdivision's final map or included in the terms of a zoning ordinance permit or approval.
+(NRS 116.350) [Section 10 of this bill permits an association to restrict parking on such thoroughfares if the parking prohibition was a condition for approval of the subdivision's final map or included in the terms of a zoning ordinance permit or approval.
 (NRS 116.350) Section 10 also adds inoperable vehicles to the types of vehicles that an association may restrict the parking or storage of.
-(NRS 116.350) Finally, section 10 prohibits a commoninterest community from restricting the parking of certain utility service vehicles, law enforcement vehicles and emergency services vehicles.
+(NRS 116.350) Finally, section 10 of this bill further prohibits a common-interest community from restricting the parking of certain utility service vehicles, law enforcement vehicles and emergency services vehicles.